Compiler Services: Working with symbols

 argTy1.TypeDefinition.DisplayName // int

-OK, so we got an object representation of the type int * int -> unit
+OK, so we got an object representation of the type int * int -> unit, and we have seen the first 'int'.
+We can find out more about the

-type 'int' as follows, determining that it is a named type, which is an F# type abbreviation, type int = int32
+type 'int' as follows, determining that it is a named type, which is an F# type abbreviation, type int = int32:

 argTy1.HasTypeDefinition